crisgompec/PSP_StateEstimation/README.md

-# PSP_StateEstimation
-This project solves the dynamic state estimation using the Newton-Gauss method applied to a relay circuit.
+# Final Project: The Intelligent Merging Unit
+This is the final project of the Power Systems Protection class at Georgia Tech.
+The main goal is to detect systems faults using a dynamic state estimation.

+For further information, please read the Description.pdf file included in the repository.